The Employment Law Review: France

 A commission on health, safety and working conditions must be created within the CSE at companies with 300 employees or more but is optional for companies with fewer than 300 employees.

-Finally, Ordinance 2017-1386 on the organisation of social dialogue also created the company council, which is a body whose purpose is to group together the negotiating functions of the trade union delegates and the CSE.
-This council therefore has all the powers of the CSE, but also a role in negotiating, entering into and amending company collective agreements.37 This new, optional tool is currently used very rarely in France, where only a handful of company councils have been set up.
+Finally, Ordinance No. 2017-1386 on the organisation of social dialogue also created the company council, which is a body whose purpose is to group together the negotiating functions of the trade union delegates and the CSE.
+This council therefore has all the powers of the CSE but also a role in negotiating, entering into and amending company collective agreements.48 This optional tool is currently used very rarely in France, with only a handful of company councils having been set up.

 Staff representatives, in particular CSE members and trade union delegates, enjoy special protection, which involves protection from dismissal without administrative authorisation for staff representatives.
 It also includes the right to reinstatement and special compensation in the event of non-compliance with this procedure or if the authorisation is cancelled.

-Being informed and consulted by the employer are two of the central roles of the CSE.
-Certain consultations are recurring, whereby the employer is required to consult the CSE regularly concerning the company's:38
+Being informed and consulted by the employer are two of the central purposes of the CSE.
+Certain consultations are recurring, whereby the employer is required to consult the CSE regularly concerning the company's:49

 - strategic orientation;